act65/entailment/README.md

 ## Details of my implementation (so far)

-> This architecture is slow... prob bc of the lack of parallelism.

 This implemetation parallelises computation over each batch.
+It bundles together;
-It bundles together the n-ary operations over each depth first traversal in a batch.
+- the n-ary operations over each depth first traversal in a batch.
+- the different worlds.

 It would be possible to do more bundling;
-- over levels of a tree rather than depth first traversal,
-- and over worlds
-but I didnt come up with nice to do it without refactoring most of my code...
+- over levels of a tree rather than depth first traversal. but I didnt come up with nice to do it without refactoring most of my code...

 ## Baseline